Ancient Near Eastern cosmology: Cosmography (structure of the cosmos)

 Paul Keyser categorizes the cosmology of the ancient Near East into a larger, cross-cultural group of cosmologies that he calls a "cradle cosmology", and Keyser suggests an even larger number of shared features between them all.

 Some misconceptions are held about Near Eastern cosmography.
 One misconception is the idea that ziggurats were considered cosmic objects that reached all the way up to heaven.
 Another misconception is that the firmament was shaped like a dome or a vault, whereas in reality, it was believed to be flat.

+Modern reconstruction of a Babylonian cosmographic model, showing the earth, surrounding waters, heavens, and underworld.
+Follows the path Gilgamesh takes in the Epic of Gilgamesh.

 Another controversy concerns whether the ancients thought this cosmography was literal or observational (phenomenological).
-John Hilber argues that ancient Near Eastern cosmography was not phenomenological for many reasons, including: based on the descriptions provided by cosmological texts, that non-cosmological texts assume the reality of this cosmography (like in incantations), anthropological studies showing that there are primitive cosmologies still believed in today and that these are not phenomenological, and that there is a cognitive expectation that humans will construct models to explain the observations they make, and that the cosmography described in cosmological texts would have played this role.
+John Hilber argues that ancient Near Eastern cosmography was not phenomenological, citing several lines of evidence: non-cosmological texts such as incantations assume the cosmography's reality based on cosmological descriptions; anthropological studies indicate that extant primitive cosmologies are not phenomenological; and a human cognitive tendency to construct explanatory models would have been fulfilled by the cosmography of cosmological texts.

+A 12th-century BC limestone Kudurru from Susa, dating to the late Kassite period, maps the cosmos in five levels: an upper ocean; beneath it, heaven, where gods are identified with stars and constellations; then the earth, populated by humans, animals, and plants; below that, the netherworld's citadel, upheld by towers or pillars; and underneath, a lower ocean.

 Cosmogony (creation of the cosmos)

+The Ugaritic Baal stele, showing the storm god Baal, whose conflict with Sea/Yam belongs to the wider Near Eastern pattern of divine combat myths.

 Many widely held beliefs permeated the creation myths of ancient Near Eastern cosmogony: